 Built in 1798, Broadway Tower is a folly, inspired by Capability Brown.
 The architect, James Wyatt, built it for Lady Coventry.
 She wanted to know if she could see it from her home in Worcester, 22 miles away.
 And of course, she could.

-Broadway Tower has played a significant part in the local history and has had several significant residents, including designer William Morris.
+Broadway Tower has played a significant part in the local history and has had several notable residents, including designer William Morris.
 It was also used as a watch tower to track enemy planes during the 2nd World War.
-More recently, the Tower has been the setting for many films and tv productions, including Sherlock Holmes.
+More recently, Broadway Tower has been the setting for many films and tv productions, including Sherlock Holmes.